ncpenke/py_ib_tws_server/README.md

 1. [Download the TWS API](https://interactivebrokers.github.io/#)
 2. After unzipping the downloaded file, follow the steps in the `source/pythonclient/README.md`.
 At the time of the writing the API can be setup by running the following commands in the `source/pythonclient` directory of the unzipped folder:

+    1. Install the wheel module via `pip3 install wheel`
-    1. python3 setup.py bdist_wheel
+    2. python3 setup.py bdist_wheel
-    2. python3 -m pip install --user --upgrade dist/ibapi-*-py3-none-any.whl
+    3. python3 -m pip install --user --upgrade dist/ibapi-*-py3-none-any.whl

 The following are notes that characterize the TWS API to help with the design of this project.